python-bonobo/bonobo/docs/guide/services.rst

                 'category': database.get_category_name_for_sku(row['sku'])
             }

-This piece of code tells bonobo that your transformation expect a sercive called "primary_sql_database", that will be injected to your calls under the parameter name "database".
+This piece of code tells bonobo that your transformation expect a service called "primary_sql_database", that will be injected to your calls under the parameter name "database".

 Function-based transformations